pboutinaud/SHIVA_PVS/README.md

 ![Creative Common Licence BY-NC-SA](./docs/logos/by-nc-sa.eu_.png)

 ## The segmentation models
 For mono-modal models trained with T1-Weighted images, the models were trained with images with a size of 160 × 214 × 176 x 1 voxels.
 The training was done with images with an isotropic voxel size of 1 × 1 × 1 mm3 and with normalized voxel values in [0, 1] (min-max normalization with the max set to the 99th percentile of the brain voxel values to avoid "hot spots").
-The brain is supposed to be centered, the models are trained with and without a brain mask applied on images.
+The brain is supposed to be centered, the models are trained with and without a brain mask applied on images, the T1 images should be resampled carefully and if necessary.

 For multi-modal models trained with T1 + FLAIR images, the models were trained with FLAIR images coregistered to the T1 and added as a second channel: 160 × 214 × 176 x 2 voxels.

 A segmentation can be computed as the average of the inference of several models (depending on the number of folds used in the training for a particular model), the provided models can be found in the directories:
+* PVS/v2/T1.PVS : is a segmentation Unet-like model with residual blocks trained from transfert learning from other models (e.g. T2->CMB).
+It is able to segment PVS from T2 images if they are preprocessed with inverted voxels inside the brain mask.
+It was trained with Tensorflow  2.9.1 used with Python 3.9, indiviudal models are stored in the Tensorflow "SavedModel" format to avoid the H5 compatibility problems mentionned below.
+    * due to file size limitation the models can be found [here](https://cloud.efixia.com/sharing/W0YpwQzzB) : https://cloud.efixia.com/sharing/W0YpwQzzB
+    * Checksum : 9f8c6e1904f01657cdbabddf3caf4ef2

 * PVS/v1/T1.PVS: is a segmentation model with incremental architecture enhancements done since the publication and is trained with a nonlinear voxel augmentation strategy that makes it more robust when used with degraded or resampled images.
     * due to file size limitation the models can be found [here](https://cloud.efixia.com/sharing/wknXOu07H) : https://cloud.efixia.com/sharing/wknXOu07H
     * Checksum : 90376aaa340e8cb0459f29a9f5f2007a